An elementary algebraic proof of the fundamental theorem of algebra: Introduction and history

 \section{Introduction and history}

-There are many proofs of the fundamental theorem of algebra (FTA), which asserts that the algebraic closure of $\R$ is $\C$.
-These proofs reveal interesting information about $\C$ and employ tools from varied mathematical fields, ranging from topology and complex analysis to geometry and dynamical systems.
+The fundamental theorem of algebra (FTA) asserts that $\C$ is an algebraic closure of $\R$ (and the only one, up to isomorphism).
+There are many proofs of the FTA.
+These proofs reveal interesting information about $\C$, and they employ tools from various mathematical fields ranging from topology and complex analysis to geometry and dynamical systems.

-There are at least two algebraic proofs of the FTA.
-One is due to Gauss from 1816 (see pages 33--56 of \cite{Gauss}).
-It was Gauss's second proof of the FTA, but it is thought to be the very first proof of the FTA without any holes at the time of writing.
+There are also algebraic proofs of the FTA.
+One is due to Gauss, published in 1816 (see pages 33--56 of \cite{Gauss}).
+This was Gauss's second proof of the FTA, but it is thought to be the very first proof of the FTA without any holes at the time of writing.
 It proceeds by a clever induction over $2$-adic valuations.
-The second algebraic proof is attributed to Emil Artin (see pages 615--617 of \cite{DF}).
+Another algebraic proof is attributed to Emil Artin (see pages 615--617 of \cite{DF}).
 It utilizes Galois theory and the existence of Sylow 2-subgroups.

-By extracting the algebraic essence of the FTA, in 2007 Joseph Shipman \cite{Shipman} proved a more general statement about arbitrary algebraically closed fields.
+In 2007 Joseph Shipman extracted the algebraic essence of the FTA and proved a more general statement about arbitrary algebraically closed fields (see \cite{Shipman}).
 His proof relies on Galois theory and Sylow theorem combinatorics.

-We give a third algebraic proof of the FTA.
-It was discovered independently of the other two algebraic proofs, but one can find hints of those arguments in its structure.
-It is entirely elementary, requiring readers only to (1) understand how long division is related to factoring polynomials and (2) understand the part of ring theory used to adjoin roots over fields.
-The proof recaptures Shipman's generalized FTA, without any need for group theory.
+We provide a new algebraic proof of the FTA, with the method almost entirely belonging to the realm of field theory.
+It was discovered independently of other algebraic proofs; however, one can find hints of those arguments in its structure.
+It is elementary, requiring readers to understand only the part of ring theory used to force polynomials to have factors via long division, together with dimension counting arguments.
+The proof recaptures Shipman's generalized FTA without the need for group theory.
+It also introduces new facts about polynomial factorization over arbitrary fields.